Depth test. see deeper

 Detected interfaces on the radargram comply well with both the stratigraphy from the nearby geological section and the characteristic reflection shapes for the particular rock types and undulated interface below 750 m depth.
 For time-depth conversion a characteristic value of 0.12 m/ns was chosen as it was calibrated on several known undergroung caves nearby (Amateur and Holstein cave, e.g.).
 Then, the difference in depths given by radargram comparing to the geological section is about 20 % – in sense GPR brings deeper location of interfaces.
 The section, however, is located one km from the site and beside others, it was constructed from seismic measurements, which demand velocity estimations, too.

 A perpendicular profile is shown on the left and a detail of the voids up to 300 m depth from the previous radargram is on the right.

 Beside measurements in ice, far different to the surveys in rocks, you probably won’t find any radargrams spanning down to a 200 m depth, either on the internet or elsewhere.

-We expect this survey results will lead to antagonistic reactions.
-The raw data can be provided so anyone can assure himself that nothing was artificially added to the data.
+We expect these survey results to be leading to antagonistic reactions.
+The raw data can be provided so we can assure anyone interested, that nothing was artificially added to the data.
 Only gain, trace averaging and frequency filtering (to eliminate the signal from Kojál radio station) were applied.
-We don’t mind measuring this or any other, geologically documented profile again to show the GPR Roteg capabilities (any questions, ideas or contact welcomed!).
+We don’t mind measuring this or any other, geologically documented profile again to show the GPR Roteg capabilities (any questions, ideas or contact welcome).